Riverdale Recap: Just When I Thought I Was Out

 And so the kids poke around the ruins of the murder house, where they stumble on a lockbox containing the Sheriff’s long-lost files.
 A family photo reveals an unaccounted-for third Conway child, Joseph, who changed his name and was adopted by a local family.
 Varchie finds the missing boy in an old Riverdale High yearbook: He’s known to them as Joseph Svenson, the school’s creepy janitor.
 The couple confronts him at school.
 (Specifically, Archie slams him into a locker, which seems, um, unjustified.)
 That horrible night, he says he escaped through his bedroom window when he heard shots, but recognized the killer as a conman-slash-preacher passing through town.
 Svenson-slash-Conway identified the murderer to a group of townspeople the next day, and he believes they killed the man.
 Could Svenson himself be terrorizing present-day Riverdale?
 Archie, having looked into the eyes of the Black Hood, doesn’t believe he’s their guy.

 At F.P.’s retirement party, Alice Cooper arrives in full sexpot mode, making another glorious return to her Serpent roots in leather and dark lipstick.
 Tequila-swigging Serpent Alice is my everything.
-Alas, Archie and Veronica can avoid their Serious Talk no longer: He tells she should feel no pressure to say the L-word back to him, but it’s clear he’s nevertheless hurt by her reluctance to do so.
+Alas, Archie and Veronica can avoid their Serious Talk no longer: He tells she should feel no pressure to say the l-word back to him, but it’s clear he’s nevertheless hurt by her reluctance to do so.
 They’re summoned to the stage for a moody karaoke duet of “Mad World” from Donnie Darko (ah, yes, a classic crowd-pleaser), but Veronica flees mid-song.
 Betty takes their place, undressing to reveal lacy black lingerie beneath her clothes.
 Betty, is your boyfriend’s dad’s retirement party at which your mother is also in attendance really the time and place for a Donnie Darko striptease?
 Is there any time, any place for a Donnie Darko striptease?
 I’m sorry to report that Betty’s weak-ass non-choreography — she more or less walks in a circle, slowly — is an insult to talented and frighteningly fit pole dancers everywhere.
 At least Jughead got to take care of a dog for his initiation.

 Jughead is not delighted to witness Betty’s Serpent-adjacent transformation, but he hardly has time to be upset before something even worse happens.
 F.P. announces to the gathered Serpents that this is a retirement party no longer.
 “It’ll be a cold day in hell before a snake lets a pig tell him what to do,” he says.
 Wait, what happened?
 F.P. found out about the Snake Charmer.
 He whispers in Jughead’s ear, “I’m in, you’re out.
 Penny’s my problem now … You broke my heart, Jughead.”
 Then he kisses his forehead in a very half-hearted Godfather II homage.
 No. Archie is the Fredo of Riverdale.
 Betty is half-Kay, half-Sonny in a sexy fugue state.
 And you could make a compelling argument for either Jughead or Veronica as Michael.